kspace5/cpplibs_starter_basic/README.md

 If there are nested submodules:
 git submodule update --init --recursive
 ### Pull -  Pulling with submodules
+git submodule foreach git pull origin main

-pull all changes in the repo including changes in the submodules
+Note: The following is not working when main and not master in the primary branch in git. pull all changes in the repo including changes in the submodules
 git pull --recurse-submodules